Berta Brozgul was born in Cape Town, South Africa and migrated to Australia at the age of 12.

 Berta is currently in her second year at the Australian National Academy of Music (ANAM), studying with Timothy Young.

-Student Beneficiary Support generously provided by ANAMsyndicate – Sieglind D’Arcy, Eric Dias and Roger Bau, Andrea Goldsmith, Robyn Harris, Alwyn James, Diane Lightfoot, Rosalind Price, Vivienne Ritchie, Ron and Elizabeth Rosanove, Jo Verity and Andrew Myer
+Student Beneficiary Support generously provided by ANAMsyndicate – Sieglind D’Arcy, Eric Dias and Roger Bau, Andrea Goldsmith, Robyn Harris, Alwyn James, Diane Lightfoot, Rosalind Price, Vivienne Ritchie, Elizabeth Rosanove, Jo Verity and Andrew Myer